 One of the most attractive features of the homes in this area is their sprawling yards – many over a quarter of an acre.
 Because of its proximity to Shea Rd, the area is sometimes called the “Sheaborhood”.
 You’ll find hiking and biking trails laced throughout, at least five parks within two square miles, easy access to Highway 51, and major shopping destinations like Costco, Trader Joe’s, Target, and many others just down the street.

 More Than Snowbirds… Seniors Love Phoenix Year-Round

-Moving to Phoenix is popular amongst retirees and seniors year-round thanks to its much lower cost of living compared to other major metropolitan areas.
+Moving to Phoenix is popular among retirees and seniors year-round, thanks to its much lower cost of living compared to other major metropolitan areas.
 On top of the lower cost of living, Arizona is one of a handful of states that does not tax social security or pension income.

 Top Phoenix Area Neighborhoods for Seniors:

 With housing for all budgets, over 130 chartered clubs, eight golf courses within six square miles, and a near endless list of recreation, fitness, and social activities, Sun City and the neighboring Sun City West is a 55+ community built for active, retired adults.

 Sitting at an elevation of about 2,400 ft., Carefree, AZ can be up to 5 to 7 degrees cooler than the Phoenix Metro Area’s neighboring towns.
 This is just one of the many reasons retirees and snowbirds alike have been drawn to this rural, suburban community with serious Sonoran desert vibes.
 For retirees looking for natural beauty, stunning sunsets, and a healthy dose of peace and tranquility, Carefree, AZ, is the perfect retirement destination.